open-horizon/anax/test/README.md

 - NOANAX=1 - anax is started for API tests but is then stopped and is NOT restarted to run workloads.
 - NOAGBOT=1 - the agbot is never started.
 - HA=1 - register 2 devices (and the workload services) as an HA pair.
 You will get 2 anax device processes in the container.
-- OLD_ANAX=1 - run the anax device based on the current commit in github, i.e. the device before you made your changes.
+- OLDANAX=1 - run the anax device based on the current commit in github, i.e. the device before you made your changes.
 This is helpfiul for compatibility testing of new agbot with previous device.
-- OLD_AGBOT=1 - run the agbot based on the current commit in github, i.e. the agbot before you made your changes.
+- OLDAGBOT=1 - run the agbot based on the current commit in github, i.e. the agbot before you made your changes.
 This is helpfiul for compatibility testing of new device with previous agbot.
+- MULTIAGBOT=1 - run two instances of agbot for testing pursposes.
+- NOKUBE=1 - Don't use Kubernetes cluster mode in testing.

 ### Debugging

 - `docker exec -it agbot /bin/bash`
 - All log files are in the container at /tmp; /tmp/anax.log for the device and /tmp/agbot.log for the agbot
 - Important data files and scripts are in /root/ and /root/.colonus and /root/eth